We are committed to protecting your personal information.

 Who might your personal data be shared with?

 We will share your data with other organisations and individuals to comply with our legal obligations.
-We will also share your data with organisations that undertake data processing on our behalf, including HR and personnel functions such as payroll administration.
+We will also share your data with organisations that undertake data processing on our behalf, including HR and personnel functions such as payroll administration, pension administration, benefits provision, and to provide IT services.
 In some circumstances we may need to share your personal data to further the legitimate interests of BLNSS and BLNSS’s beneficiaries, for example in situations where you are representing a client at tribunal or where you are undertaking work that requires interaction with third party organisations.

 How long do we keep personal data for?